-24, 1300 A.D.
-A group of Winnebago Indians, in their seasonal journey, have stopped for the summer at Jordan Pond.
-Members of the community are out hunting, community are out hunting, gathering, and fishing.
+A group of Winnebago In-dians, in their seasonal journey have stopped for the summer at Jordan Pond.
+Members of the community are out hunting, gathering, and fishing.
 One Indian, tired of fighting the bugs in the woods, has decided to stay in camp.
 He sits by a fire pit, 30 feet from the waters edge.
 A slight breeze blows, blowing the mosquitoes back to the woods.
 Reaching into a pouch, he draws out a flint, and begins chipping.
 As he does so, the chipped chips dart into the remnants of the morning's fire.
-Ashes rise up after being bump.

 Ashes rise up after being bump-ed from their cremated rest by the piece of flint.
 They rise on the heated air, until the air can no longer support their light mass.
-As they fall, he watches them, and then strikes again at his flint.

-Fast forward-June 24, 1986.
+As they fall, he watches them, and then strikes again at his flint Fast forward-June 24, 1986.

-Twelve participants in an archaeological dig stand 30 feet from Jordan Pond.
-They have found an old fire pit, and several pieces of flint and projectile context.
-The are setting the first of the projection of the project of th points.
-They are participants in "Preserving the Past," a special workshop "to uncover the rich archaeological heritage of Central Wisconsin," as the broof the Sociology and Anthropology Department at UWSP, "is literally finding bits and pieces that will fit into a larger picture who these people were, how ney lived and how they adapt-
+Twelve participants in an archaeological dig stand 30 feet archaeological dig stand 30 feet from Jordan Pond.
+They have found an old fire pit, and sever-al pieces of flint and projectile points.
+They are participants in "Preserving the Past," a spe-cial workshop "to uncover the rich archaeological heritage of Central Wisconsin," as the bro-obura state chure states.
 What we're doing," said Dr. John Moore, coordinator for the program, and faculty member